ddsr-ops/technical-docs/work/work remark.md

 This alternative method takes into account the relative performance of investors across different factors and provides a ranking based on those performances.

 todo: After launching the streaming job, the Job is late for processing the data for about 30 minutes
-todo: prepare run book for upgrade of tonight
+todo: restart tsm new streaming job, observing what it is doing

 https://github.com/bersler/OpenLogReplicator

-todo: restart tsm new streaming job, observing what it is doing

-todo: kafka table transaction timeout
+schtasks /run /tn "TaskName"